Shadow Mountain High School: Academic Decathlon

 The Shadow Mountain Academic Decathlon team hosted the Arizona Region II competition on February 2–3, 2007.
 The team beat out 28 other schools and took first place with 39,200 points, narrowly defeating South Mountain High School.
 The team tied for first place in the 2008 regional Super Quiz Competition.

-March of Dimes

-The March of Dimes club is number one in the nation for raising the most money for six years running to help pre-maturely born babies.

-AFJROTC
+SFJROTC

-Shadow Mountain also has an AFJROTC (Air Force Junior Reserve Officer Training Corp.)
+Shadow Mountain also has an SFJROTC (Space Force Junior Reserve Officer Training Corp.)

 Athletics

 Shadow Mountain's main athletic strengths are in cross country; track and field; basketball, and swimming.

 Swim and dive

 Misty Hyman (Olympic Gold Medalist) swam for Shadow Mountain.

 Baseball

 Two former Matador players are now coaching in the major leagues.
 Scott Emerson is the pitching coach for the Oakland Athletics and Greg Sparks is the assistant hitting coach for the Chicago White Sox.

 Cross Country

 The Shadow Mountain Cross Country teams have combined five state championships, three for the girls and two for the boys.
 The boys team won its state titles in 2001 and 2006.
 The years between, before, and after state titles have been successful, as well.
 The girls team's won the 1986, 1987, and 1988 Arizona state championships.